kammitama5/kammitama5.github.io/_posts/2023-01-03-Tuesday-January-3rd.md

 Yesterday, I got to walk the dogs in a offshore-oil-worker fire-retardant outfit, which was super rad.
 One of the dogs (aka the trickster) had an excessive amount of energy and kept playing with its water bucket, continually tipping it over and throwing water everywhere and playing with the empty bucket.
 What a handful; a night dog, with a similar schedule to the one I keep (at least I don't spend my time tipping over buckets of water meant for drinking).
 - What is really nice about Wu (above) is that it follows Oxley's notation (who was Wu's advisor).
+- I had to end up replacing some of the asterisks with prime notation because the rendering is jacked on this site, and I'm not going to import LaTeX for now because this is just a series of notes for myself.
+I might consider just rendering this in Overleaf and just uploading the image or something at some point, too.
+That is a consideration (and something I've done in the past).

 ## Readings
 - An exhaustive thesis on spikes by W. Zu via their dissertation: [link](https://digitalcommons.lsu.edu/cgi/viewcontent.cgi?article=7770&context=gradschool_disstheses)